promi4s/ocelescope/docs/evaluation/plugin.md

       </figcaption>
     </figure>

-To integrate this into the plugin system, extend your `DFG` to hold this data.
+To integrate this into our Resource, extend your `DFG` to hold this data.

-- Add a field named `edges` with the following type:
+- Add a field (class attribute) named `edges` with the following type:

   ```python
     list[tuple[str | None, str, str | None]]